suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 * Resource: A piece of information that is used to construct a Payload.
 * Manifest: A Manifest is a bundle of metadata about one or more Components for a device, where to find them, and the devices to which they apply.
-* Envelope: A container with the Manifest, an authentication wrapper with cryptographic information protecting the Manifest, authorization information, and severable elements (see Section 5.1 of {{I-D.ietf-suit-manifest}}).
+* Envelope: A container with the Manifest, an authentication wrapper with cryptographic information protecting the Manifest, authorization information, and severable elements ({{I-D.ietf-suit-manifest}}, Section 5.1).
 * Update: One or more Manifests that describe one or more Payloads.
 * Update Authority: The owner of a cryptographic key used to sign Updates, trusted by Recipients.
 * Recipient: The system that receives and processes a Manifest.